BY: CAROLINA MILA*

 For these comparison, I will use the comparative table of the average number of books read per capita per year in seven countries (Spain, Portugal, Chile, Argentina, Brazil, Mexico and Colombia) that the Regional Center for the Promotion of Books in Latin America and the Caribbean includes in its report "Reader Behavior and Reading Habits: A Comparison of Results from some Latin American Countries."

-* Carolina works at Dejusticia (Center for the Study of Law, Justice and Society) in the communications area.
+* Carolina works at the Center for Law, Justice and Society (Dejusticia) in the communications area.

 Featured photo: Jessica Ruscello